amitxv/PC-Tuning/docs/physical-setup.md

 ## Minimize Interference

-- Move devices that produce RF, EMF and EMI such as radios, cellphones and routers away from your setup as they have the potential to increase latency due to unconscious behavior of electrical components
+- Move devices that produce RF, EMF and EMI such as radios, cellphones and routers away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components
 - Always favor wired over cordless
 - Ensure there is a moderate amount of space between all cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))
 - Disconnect unnecessary devices from your motherboard/setup such as LEDs, RGB light strips, front panel connectors, unused drives and all HDDs